Aliaksei-Halkin/bts_project/README.md

 # bts_project IN PROGRESS...
-It's a recruting project with defrent logics and user sorting when they register.
+It's a recruting project with difrent logics and user sorting when they register.
 See more in task.pdf A schema of a database:
 ![img.png](img.png)
 Using technologies: